schwamic/risiko/packages/server/README.md

 # Server App

+This project was bootstrapped with [Fastify](https://www.fastify.io).

 ## Scripts

-In this project you can run:
+In the project directory, you can run:

 ### `docker-compose up`